At RIOC, a tradition of lying is baked in, undermining the state’s own credibility and the public trust. But why?

 But a fresh gimmick, a public relations officer, now shielded Rosenthal.

-When the agency lied about a failed attempt at kicking the cat sanctuary out of Southpoint, they wedged poor Alonza Roberson into the frame.
+When the agency lied about a failed attempt at kicking the cat sanctuary out of Southpoint, they wedged poor Alonza Roberson, their first public information officer, into the frame.
 Read about it in Boohooing and Evasion.

 When the dust settled, Robertson pleaded helplessness, telling me he was stuck with whatever the staff told him.
 And they told him an evolving line of crap.